ToxicFrog/doom-mods/gzap/doc/faq.md

 - The version of the apworld used to generate and the version of `UZArchipelago.pk3` are the same

+### I started the game and I'm at the main menu, but it won't connect!

+It won't connect to AP until you are actually loaded into a map -- start a new game or load an existing game from the menu and it should connect.

 ### I started the game and immediately got a "game/randomizer mismatch" error!

 If it says that *every* level is wrong, you probably loaded the wrong WAD, e.g.